Frontdesk@innatedentalsolutions.com

 Explore some of the key differences between each implant material as well as their pros and cons below.

 Titanium implants feature an implant post and abutment featuring sturdy metal.
+Titanium alloys are widely utilized in dental implants due to their strengths in osseointegration and biocompatibility.
 Titanium has a long history of use in various dental procedures because of its durability and non-corrosive properties.
 Standard dental implants use titanium and end up serving patients for several years before they need a replacement.

 Zirconia derives from the metal zirconium.
 When you combine this element with oxygen, it forms a ceramic material called zirconium dioxide, which is what dentists use for implants.
 This metal-free option for dental implants has several benefits for patients who might have sensitivity or allergic reactions to titanium implants.

 Both implant materials are non-toxic and generally safe for use.
-However, titanium has some downsides.
-Small traces of the material may seep into a patient's bloodstream over time.
+However, metal implants, particularly titanium, have some downsides.
+Small traces of the material may seep into a patient’s bloodstream over time, potentially causing metal allergies and inflammation.
 The design of the implant uses three separate parts:

-Compared to titanium implants, zirconia implants are easier to insert because they're smaller and come in one single piece with the crown and abutment.
-Perhaps the biggest advantage of using zirconia implants is that the material is compatible with the human body and won't seep into your bloodstream.
-Some people report site sensitivity or inflammation with titanium implants, while metal-free alternatives don't cause any adverse reactions.
+Compared to titanium implants, zirconia and titanium implants have distinct biomechanical properties and primary stability.
+Zirconia implants are easier to insert because they’re smaller and come in one single piece with the crown and abutment.
+Perhaps the biggest advantage of using zirconia implants is that the material is compatible with the human body and won’t seep into your bloodstream.
+Some people report site sensitivity or inflammation with titanium implants, while metal-free alternatives don’t cause any adverse reactions.

 Research shows that titanium dental implants can last up to 20 years or longer with proper care and maintenance.
 If you’re looking for a long-term solution, you can’t go wrong with a traditional titanium implant.
 You’ll be able to smile with confidence knowing that the implant is built to last.